VHMP4/Dissertation_Code/README.md

 - Python scripts for climate anomalies for individual glaciers (2.1) and climate groups (2.2)
 - Input Data: — RGI 6.0 glacier ID lists for each climate zone: arid (3.1.), tropical (3.2) and temperate (3.3)

+- Input Data for the GIS mapping excercise for Nevado Coropuna, and the Osorno and Guanaco Glaciers (4.0)

 ## Glacier Complexes

 Individual glacier simulations cover three case study complexes: